-Sigma was responsible for the platting and field surveying involving full topography/DTM/utility locate and establish easements and property boundaries.
-Sigma conducted a tree survey of the natural areas along the Menomonee River banks in advance of slope stabilization.
-Sigma also prepared the right-of-way exhibit that present the various property legal descriptions, property ownership and supports the conveyances.
-The surveying and platting are prepared in accordance with WisDOT FDM requirements.
+Sigma was responsible for platting and field surveying involving full topography/DTM/utility locate and establish easements and property boundaries.
+Sigma conducted a tree survey of natural areas along the Menomonee River banks in advance of slope stabilization.
+Sigma also prepared the right-of-way exhibit that presents various property legal descriptions, property ownership and supports conveyances.
+Surveying and platting were prepared in accordance with WisDOT FDM requirements.

 Serving on the multi-discipline design team, Sigma was instrumental in interacting with stakeholders, community groups, neighbors and business to formulate a design that is sensitive to desires and needs.
 Through the planning and design process, the design team interacted with the stakeholder groups in value engineering forums, public meetings, listening sessions and issue-oriented conferences to address such desires as Americans with Disabilities Act accessibility, public safety, sustainable approaches, biking needs, operation and maintenance, and historical integration with the surrounding community.